devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 1. User needs to execute this command manually.

 2. You need to add installCobiGen() and adaptTemplatesCobiGen() functions before adding this function for CobiGen installation and adapting the Cobigen Templates respectively.

+3. CobiGen CLI is used for execution of these functions.
+You can find more information related to CobiGen CLI on https://devonfw.com/website/pages/docs/howto_Cobigen-CLI-generation.asciidoc.html.

 ***